OO7TiTAN/legalassist-chatbot/DEPLOYMENT_GUIDE.md

     ↓
 Widget sends to your backend (via PHP proxy)
     ↓
-Backend searches ChromaDB for relevant content from legalassist.co.uk
+Backend searches ChromaDB for relevant content from legalassistglobal.com
     ↓
 Top matching chunks sent to OpenAI GPT-4o with your site's context
     ↓